soasme/shire/docs/content/2019-12-01-marksthfun.md

 ## Implementation

 Currently, MarkSthFun is written in Python, Flask, SQLAlchemy.
 The site uses PostgreSQL as database.
 Redis is used as cache and message queue.
 It uses prometheus and grafana for monitoring.
 The site runs servers provisioned as digitalocean droplets with 1cpu-1gb to save the cost.
-Terraform and ansible is used for provisioning cloud resources and deploying code.
+Terraform and ansible are used for provisioning cloud resources and deploying code.
 Heroku is used for staging.
 You'll be bored for the most part of the implementation, no kubernetes, no container, no serverless.

 ## Conclusion